paulobodna/PolygonColoring/README.md

 # PolygonColoring

+Author: Paulo Bodnarchuki - 9790944

+COMPILING

-to use:
+to compile and run:
-    make

-Draw a polygon with left mouse button clicks.
-When finished, press the right button, and the polygon will be colored.
-To redo, just right-button click again.
+    $make

 to run only:
-    make run
+    $make run

 to compile only:
-    make compile
+    $make compile

-to clean:
-    make clean
+HOW TO USE

+Draw a polygon with the left mouse button.
+When finished, press the right button (or 'w'), and the polygon will be colored.
+Right-click again to clear.

+Useful keys:
+'w' = color polygon
+'e' = erase the last vertex
+'r' = change painting color randomly
+'c' = clear the screen